Five Athletes Dominating Off the Field with Content

 When you have a personal brand like NBA All-Star, Jimmy Butler, your name stays relevant in social media conversations whether you like it or not.
 To further craft his image, Butler has been building upon his YouTube presence.
 Recently, Butler posted one of his quarantine workout routines.
 Fans love to see the behind the scenes of an athlete’s process, and Butler seems to enjoy keeping them involved.
 Through these videos, he is working on growing and maintaining his brand while also working on his health and readiness for when the NBA resumes.

 Everyone knows who Tom Brady is!
-All-time greats like him don’t need to build upon a brand, work on their image, or worry too much about what their sports future holds.
+All-time greats like him don’t need to build upon a brand, work on their image, or worry too much about what their future in sport holds.
 When you make as big of a move as Brady did by signing with the Tampa Bay Buccaneers, content is important in making a smooth transition.
 It’s no secret that Brady has a great content team, so he used it to his advantage.
 He recently posted a video saying thank you to his fans in New England.
 With career highlights and personal moments sprinkled throughout the video, it was a fitting goodbye for the New England legend.
 As Brady’s content team follows him to Tampa Bay, we expect more terrific content from the six-time Super Bowl champion.

 Content is important for personal and corporate brands alike to stay afloat during this time.
 It is being consumed at an increasing rate due to the number of people staying home, so there isn’t a better time than now to improve upon your content!